 Cloud cost almost never goes down on its own.
 It has to be managed as a first-class architectural constraint.

-In real design work, the chapter shows how unit economics, rightsizing, storage tiers, autoscaling, and traffic policy turn FinOps from a finance concern into an engineering practice that shapes the system itself.
+In real design work, the chapter shows how unit economics, rightsizing, storage tiers, autoscaling, and routing policy turn FinOps from a finance concern into an engineering practice that shapes the system itself.

 In interviews and engineering discussions, it helps talk about savings without naivety: where optimization removes waste and where it starts hurting reliability, performance, and product velocity.